documentationfor yFiles for HTML 3.0.0.1

 Text Wrapping and Clipping

 By default, the label size is calculated to fit the text.
-The text is rendered respecting line breaks if there are any, otherwise as one single line.
-For given sizes wrapping defines whether the text is wrapped or not.
-By default, wrapping is disabled.
+The text is rendered respecting line breaks if there are any; otherwise, it is rendered as one single line.
+For given sizes, wrapping defines whether the text is wrapped or not.
+By default, wrapping is enabled.

 Text wrapping on a label with a restricted width